awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToPostgreSQLInstance.md

 By far the most common connection problem is with the security group's access rules assigned to the DB instance\.
 If you used the default DB security group when you created the DB instance, the security group likely didn't have access rules that allow you to access the instance\.
 For more information about Amazon RDS security groups, see [Controlling Access with Security Groups](Overview.RDSSecurityGroups.md)\.

-If you have an error like `FATAL:  database "some-name" does not exist` when connecting, try using `dbname=postgres` as the database name.
+If you receive an error like `FATAL: database some-name does not exist` when connecting, try using the default database name **postgres** for the `--dbname` option\.